kiwibrowser/src.next/README.md

 `3eb71bb7cae580107938f6394513462e67033f8a` is the root commit from which both Kiwi and Chromium branch are born from.

+## Updating your local repository

+In order to keep the history clean, we are using rebase, and not merge, to fetch the latest modifications you can use:

+`git fetch`
+`git pull --rebase`

+In a normal situation, this is going to show `First, rewinding head to replay your work on top of it...`

 ## Navigating the source-code

 Kiwi is based on Chromium, to find code, use https://source.chromium.org/chromium/chromium/src